ananya99/LUNA/README.md

 ### Configuration

-To run LUNA, you'll need to modify the configuration file found in `/configs/experiment`, and then run the `main.py` file.
-The configuration file contains all the necessary settings for your experiment, such as the experiment name, dataset paths, and training/test split.
-Below is a guide to the key components of the configuration:
+To use LUNA, begin by adjusting the settings in the configuration file located at `/configs/experiment`.
+This file, which leverages [Hydra](https://hydra.cc/docs/intro/) for managing configurations, contains essential parameters like the experiment name, dataset paths, and training/testing splits.
+Run the `main.py` file to start the experiment.
+Here is a breakdown of the critical elements in the configuration file:

 #### General Settings
-- `name`: Set the name of your experiment.
-For example, `'MERFISH_mouse_cortex'` works well for a mouse cortex dataset.
 - `mode`: Defines the mode to run the model.
 Options include:
   - `'train_and_test'`: Train the model and then automatically run tests.
   - `'test_only'`: Skip training and load checkpoints for testing only.